Jayashree1227/Reference/JS-D3JS-data-visualization.md

 </html>
 ```

-#### Using the insert functionality - To Insert a DOM element in-between another DOM element
+:fire: #### Using the insert functionality - To Insert a DOM element in-between another DOM element

 ```Javacript
 d3.select('#chart')